 Foreign Ministers' Meetings

-Quad senior officials meet regularly to exchange strategic assessments and progress practical cooperation led by Foreign Ministers.
-The Quad Foreign Ministers’ track is coordinated by Australia’s Quad Senior Official in the Department of Foreign Affairs and Trade.
+In addition to Foreign Minister-level engagements, Quad senior officials regularly meet to exchange strategic assessments and progress practical cooperation led by Foreign Ministers.

 Key publications

-May 2023 Quad Foreign Ministers’ Meeting – Hiroshima
+July 2024 Quad Foreign Ministers’ Meeting – Tokyo

 - May 2023 Quad Leaders’ Summit: Joint Statement